top of page

 2019 - present

-I am currently a PhD student in the Biology Department of Duke University.
-I am the esteemed "senior graduate student" of the Nowicki Lab, so please feel free to contact me with any official Nowicki Lab graduate student business.
+I am also the Senior Graduate Student of the Nowicki Lab, so please feel free to contact me with any official Nowicki Lab graduate student business.
+If I am not available, try Katie or Danae.

 dd6.jpg